FREE SHIPPING ON ALL US ORDERS over $50

 On top of that, choosing between end grain and edge grain can hugely change the cost, aesthetics, knife-friendliness, and durability of your cutting board.

 Look for additional features such as rubber feet that elevate the cutting board and prevent it from sliding.
-You may also want handles or finger grips to make the larger boards easily portable.
+Likewise, you may also want handles or finger grips to make the larger boards easily portable.

 Other features include hanging holes and grooved edges to catch juices and keep a cleaner work surface.